MagicPillowGM/cse461-computer-network/project3/README.md

 It indicates that bbr algorithm can do better in solving bufferbloat problem in longer queue, but still has problem when queue is short.

 ### 3. Do you see the difference in the queue size graphs from Part 2 and Part 3?
 Give a brief explanation for the result you see.
-For q=20, the queue size graphs look similar because both queues are overflowed.
+For q=20, the queue size graphs look similar because both queues are overflowed, though the mean number of packets for Part 2 is higher than Part 3's, since bbr algorithm tries to mitigate this.
 For q=100, however, Part 2's graph reaches 100 in y axis, but Part 3 doesn't.
 And, Part 2's average packet numbers is much higher than Part 3's.
 This is because Part 3's bbr algorithm avoids buffer's overflow and controls the number of packets in a relatively small number.